Vintage Voiced Reverb

 Phew, that was close.
 The Dwell control sets the length and thickness of the decay, which is to say that it controls how long the disembodied spirits of notes no longer with us float through the ether.
 At the maximum setting it will descend into an infinite loop of self-oscillation.
 The Depth sets the intensity of the reverb, which you probably know as the wet/dry mix, but we like to think of it more as how scary the overall effect is.

-The Ghost Echo is true bypass, and built one at a time by a team of friendly ghosts in the never-ending hall of funhouse mirrors that is Akron, Ohio, USA.
+The Ghost Echo is true bypass and built one at a time by a team of friendly ghosts in the never-ending hall of funhouse mirrors that is Akron, Ohio, USA.

 *Not actually haunted.
 Or are they?

-List Price: $165.00
+List Price: $175.00

 4.625″ x 2.5″ x 2.25″ with knobs

-Our pedals take a standard 9 volt DC power supply with a 2.1mm negative center barrel.
+The Ghost Echo should be powered by a standard 9-volt DC power supply with a 2.1mm negative center barrel.
 We always recommend pedal-specific, transformer-isolated wall-wart power supplies or multiple isolated-output supplies.
 Pedals will make extra noise if there is ripple or unclean power.
 Switching-type power supplies, daisy chains and non-pedal specific power supplies do not filter dirty power as well and let through unwanted noise.
 Do not run at higher voltages!